Student Rights and Responsibilities

 Students are both citizens and members of the academic community.
 As citizens, students (as well as all other members of the academic community) enjoy the constitutional rights of freedom of speech, peaceable assembly, and petition for redress; but these rights are accompanied by defined responsibilities.
 Faculty members and administrative officials will not use institutional powers to inhibit the intellectual and personal development of students as it is promoted by the exercise of their rights of citizenship either on or off campus.

-Members of the institution are reminded that Moravian College and Theological Seminary support the laws of the Commonwealth of Pennsylvania and the United States without exception and will not shield students from the consequences of violation of those laws.
+Members of the institution are reminded that Moravian University and Theological Seminary support the laws of the Commonwealth of Pennsylvania and the United States without exception and will not shield students from the consequences of violation of those laws.
 As in any community, certain regulations are required that further the best interests of the institution by fostering its educational, personal, and social ideals as outlined in its role and mission statements.
 The concept of enforcement of institutional policies, regulations, and procedures is based on the expectation of self-discipline by individuals and organizations.
 If an individual or an organization fails to exercise the proper degree of responsible self-discipline, the community must institute adequate controls and restraints.

 Confidentiality Obligations of Student Workers